Fruit tree nursery

 • Get trained in the different courses we organize.
 More information in the section of formation.

-The holm oaks are distributed primarily among the partner people interested.
+Fruit trees are distributed primarily among the partner people interested.
 Depending on the availability of copies and demand, we will make them available to the general public who wish to purchase them.
 We will announce this in our newsletter and through our networks.

 Although the plants are subject to the relevant health controls, given the prohibition on moving live plant material outside the Balearic Islands, it is not possible to respond to requests from outside our Autonomous Community.